Pylons/pyramid/docs/designdefense.rst

 function allows you to replace ``<view>`` statements in a ZCML file with decorators attached to functions or methods.
-In the future, BFG will contain a mode that makes configuration completely imperative as described in :term:`zcml_encouragement`.
+In the future, BFG will contain a mode that makes configuration completely imperative as described in :ref:`zcml_encouragement`.
 In BFG 1.2, no :mod:`repoze.bfg` developer will need to interact with ZCML/XML unless they choose to.